 Antelope Canyon is known as “the place where water runs through rocks” by the Navajo Nation because that is essentially how it was formed.
-Water ran through the sandstone for hundreds of years, carving its way to make the shapes we see today.
+Water ran through the sandstone for hundreds of years carving its way to form the shapes we see today.
 The walls of the slot canyon rise up to 120 feet high in some parts!

-If you enter the slot canyon from Lake Powell, it isn’t likely that you’ll get far enough to see views much like you would from the tours.
+If you enter the slot canyon from Lake Powell it isn’t likely that you’ll get far enough to see views much like you would from the tours.
 The extremely unique part of the canyon is reserved for the Navajo tours.
-However, it still is worth it because you do get that slot canyon experience, even from on the water.
+Nonetheless it still is worth it because you do get that slot canyon experience, even from on the water.

-Since we’ll be on tribal land, please continue to be very considerate and practice the leave no trace principles.
+Since we’ll be on tribal land please continue to be very considerate and practice the leave no trace principles.
 This especially means no carving into rock and packing out what you pack in.

-There is definitely a level of preparation to take before embarking on your kayaking adventure.
+To safely reach Antelope Canyon via kayak a level of preparation needs to be taken.
 Kayaking to Antelope Canyon is not a last minute adventure.
 It can be difficult to secure kayak rentals during the busy season, you need to be mindful of any chances of rain, and the wake created by boats and jet skis is very rough.

-If you don’t care about the temperature and aren’t going to swim during your adventure, I’ve heard that winter is a great time to also kayak to Antelope Canyon.
-There are less people and boats which means no crowds or wake!
+If you don’t care about the temperature and aren’t going to swim during your adventure I’ve heard that winter is a great time to kayak Antelope Canyon.
+There are less people and boats which means no crowds or wake.

 The time of year you go just depends on your personal preferences.
 Keep in mind that if you don’t have your own kayaks you may have difficulty securing a rental during offseason.
 The group who told me they went in January said they were able to find ONE rental who was willing to operate still!

-The #1 most important thing is to have a life jacket with you.
-It does not matter how good of a swimmer you are, accidents happen.
-The wake from Antelope Marina to Antelope Canyon can be very rough if there are other boats and jet skis on the lake, and if there is any wind.
+- Have a life jacket – #1 most important thing is to have a life jacket with you.
+It does not matter how good of a swimmer you are- accidents happen.
+The wake from Antelope Marina to Antelope Canyon can be very rough if it is windy or other boats and jet skis are on the lake.

 CAUTION: It is extremely dangerous to be inside a slot canyon during a rainstorm.
 No matter if you are hiking or on the water, you’ll want to check the weather in and around Page, AZ for it can rain elsewhere and still flood down to Antelope Canyon.

 If you have your own kayaks to bring, great!
 But if you need rentals you’re in luck because there are several places in the area you can rent from.
-I do suggest booking as far ahead in advance as possible, though, because they get completely booked during peak seasons!
+I do suggest booking as far ahead in advance as possible because they get completely booked during peak seasons.